ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 #### 2.2.2 Install XmlText field type

 While no longer bundled, the XmlText field type still exists and is needed to perform a migration from eZ Publish's XmlText to the new docbook-based format used by the RichText field type.
-If you plan to use Legacy Bridge for a while before migrating content, you'll also need this for rendering content with XMLText.
+If you plan to use Legacy Bridge for a while before migrating content, you also need this for rendering content with XMLText.
 From `<new-ez-root>` execute:

 `composer require --no-update "ezsystems/ezplatform-xmltext-fieldtype:^1.3.0"`